-6. Pilot knowledge and training
+5. Pilot knowledge and training

-- (a) Operators must ensure that pilots are trained and have appropriate knowledge of the topics contained in AC 91-21 specific to RNP1 operations. - (b) Pilots must be appropriately licensed, rated and endorsed on the specific equipment to be used for RNP1 operations, including knowledge of specific organisational standard operating procedures.
+- (a) Operators must ensure that pilots are trained and have appropriate knowledge of the topics specific to RNP 1 operations as contained in AC 91-21, or AC 61-17, if applicable. - (b) Pilots must be appropriately licensed, rated and endorsed on the specific equipment to be used for RNP1 operations, including knowledge of specific organisational standard operating procedures, if applicable.

-7. Navigation database
+6. Navigation database

-- (a) The navigation database must be obtained from a supplier that complies with RTCA DO 200A/EUROCAE document ED 76, Standards for Processing Aeronautical Data. - (b) Discrepancies that invalidate a SID or STAR must be reported to the navigation database supplier, and the affected SID or STAR must be prohibited by an operator's notice to its pilots. - (c) Aircraft operators should must conduct periodic checks of the operational navigation databases in order to meet existing quality system requirements.
+- (a) The operator must ensure that the navigation database comply with RTCA DO 200A/EUROCAE document ED 76, Standards for Processing Aeronautical Data or an equivalent standard acceptable to the Director. - (b) The operator must - (1) report any discrepancies that invalidate a SID or STAR to the navigation database supplier; - (2) inform the pilots of the discrepancies; - (3) prohibit the pilots from using the affected procedures; and - (4) conduct periodic checks of the operational navigation databases to ensure that the existing quality system requirements are met.